Why Nations Fail: Analysis of the economic development of different countries

+In contrast, the authors describe "extractive" institutions as ones that permit the elite to rule over and exploit others, extracting wealth from those who are not in the elite.
+Nations with a history of extractive institutions have not prospered, they argue, because entrepreneurs and citizens have less incentive to invest and innovate.
+One reason is that ruling elites are afraid of creative destruction—a term coined by Joseph Schumpeter—the ongoing process of annihilating old and bad institutions while generating new and good ones.
+Creative destruction would fabricate new groups which compete for power against ruling elites, who would lose their exclusive access to a country's economic and financial resources.

+The authors use the example of the emergence of democratic pluralism, in which Parliament's authority over the Crown was established in Great Britain after the Glorious Revolution in 1688, as being critical for the Industrial Revolution.
+The book also tries to explain the recent economic boom in China using its framework.
+China's recent past does not contradict the book's argument: despite China's authoritarian regime, the economic growth in China is due to the increasingly inclusive economic policy by Deng Xiaoping, the architect of China's opening-up policy after the Cultural Revolution.

+According to Acemoglu and Robinson's framework, economic growth will change the economic resource distribution and thus affect political institutions.
+Therefore, despite the current rapid growth, if China does not improve political balance, China is expected to collapse like the Soviet Union did in the early 1990s.

 Extractive and Inclusive institutions

 The decisive role for the development of countries, according to the authors, is played by political and economic institutions — a set of formal and informal rules and mechanisms for coercing individuals to comply with these rules that exist in society.
 Acemoglu and Robinson divide institutions into two large groups: Political and economic.
 The first regulate the distribution of powers between the various authorities in the country and the procedure for the formation of these bodies, and the second regulate the property relations of citizens.
-The concept of Acemoglu and Robinson consists in opposing two archetypes: the so-called “extractive” (“extracting”, “squeezing”) and “inclusive” (“including”, “uniting”) economic and political institutions, which, in both cases, reinforce and support each other.
+The concept of Acemoglu and Robinson consists in opposing two archetypes: the so-called "extractive" ("extracting", "squeezing") and "inclusive" ("including", "uniting") economic and political institutions, which, in both cases, reinforce and support each other.